- Deans, directors and chairs

 The Office of Institutional Diversity and Inclusion is especially interested in projects that have external funding potential or be financially self-sustaining in the long-term.

 All full-time faculty are eligible to apply (women and minority applicants are especially encouraged).
-The Executive Director for Diversity and Inclusion will solicit applications with a deadline of April 2, 2018.
-To apply please submit the linked application.
+The Vice President for Inclusive Excellence will solicit new applications in 2020.